HarshitDawar55/Kubernetes/README.md

 * Command to check all the PODS running in the cluster: **"kubectl get pods"**.

-* Command to delete all the PODS running in the cluster: "kubectl delete pods --all".
+* Command to delete all the PODS running in the cluster: **"kubectl delete pods --all"**.

 * Command to check all the running PODS in the cluster: **"kubectl get pods"**.